Can You Cancel a Debt Settlement Contract?

 If you're under debt stress, it may be tempting to stop paying into your debt settlement account, stop speaking to your Debt Consultant, and stop answering your phone.
 No one hunts you down if you quit paying into your debt settlement account.

 If you can't afford your debt relief contributions, though, it's better to contact your debt settlement company about it.
-Your Debt Consultant may be able to change your payment schedule, temporarily suspend your contributions, or adjust your plan to make it more affordable.
+Your Debt Consultant may help you consider the pros and cons of debt settlement, change your payment schedule, temporarily suspend your contributions, or adjust your plan to make it more affordable.

 More importantly, your Debt Consultant can't work with you to resolve your debt if they don't know there's a problem.